 Another type of plastic box has metal brackets that attach to the studs but are adjustable forward and backward with a Phillips screwdriver.
 These are the most expensive type of plastic box but offer the most flexibility when the eventual thickness of the wall is still undetermined.

 Many do-it-yourself electricians gravitate toward plastic electrical boxes when using Romex or NM wiring.
 For one, home improvement centers tend to favor plastic boxes.
 For another, plastic boxes are lighter, their edges are softer, and their holes are easier to knock out.
 Also, many plastic boxes have doors that act as clamps to hold the electrical cable to the box, eliminating the need for additional clamps.

 On the downside, plastic boxes have a tendency to become misshapen when stressed.
 When plastic boxes receive a sharp blow, they can crack.
 The pre-attached door clamps, while convenient, often stubbornly hold the cable in place even when you want to remove the cable.
-Remodel (old work) boxes attached to drywall can pull away from the drywall and their attachment wings often break.
+Old work or remodel boxes attached to drywall can pull away from the drywall and their attachment wings often break.